locize/blog/source/_posts/next-13-app-dir-i18n.md

 ## Afterthoughts...

-This sounds good, but looking more into the app directory, it looks like this is a complete new Next.js setup... not really comparable to the old one...
+This sounds good, but looking more into the app directory, it looks like this is a completely new Next.js setup... not really comparable to the old one...

 > What does this mean regarding i18n?

-Looking at the [docs](https://beta.nextjs.org/docs/app-directory-roadmap#not-planned-features) it seems our old approaches will no work anymore.
+Looking at the [docs](https://beta.nextjs.org/docs/app-directory-roadmap#not-planned-features) it seems our old approaches will not work anymore.

 ![](not-planned.jpg)